isomerpages/moe-geylangmtdpri/_our-partners/Parent Support Group/Parent Support Group.md

 fullest potential.</p>
 <p></p>
 <p>To find out more about PSG, do visit us at GMS(P) website or you can email
-us at <a href="mailto:psggmsp@gmail.com" rel="noopener noreferrer nofollow" target="_blank">psggmsp@gmail.com</a>.
+us at psggmsp@gmail.com.
 For enrolment, you can download the application form and submit it to our PSG email.
 We look forward to your continuous support and participation.</p>
 <p></p>
 <p><strong>Michelle Poh<br>PSG Chairman</strong>
 </p>